Lincolnshire conveyancing FAQs

 Some conveyancing solicitors in Lincolnshire offer their services on an hourly rate others work on a fixed fee.

 Your conveyancing solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will explain in detail what the conveyancing fees and costs will be when your house sale or purchase goes through.

-If, for whatever reason, your house sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for whatever reason, your house sale or purchase does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.

 I'm purchasing a property in Lincolnshire - which searches will I need?